-Students wishing to change their meal plan should contact the Director of Residence Life.
+Students will select a meal plan in the summer, with an option to change their meal plan between the Fall and Spring semester each year.
+Meal plan changes are made through the Office of Residence Life.
 Meals redeemed during the week of a plan change will be deducted from the new plan and the student's meals will reset to the new plan amount going forward.
 Dining Dollars spent before a plan change will be deducted from the new meal plan.